Plutum-Developments/info/upgradenames.md

 **NOTE** These names are not final and they may be changed.
 The name list proceeds sequentially.

+**NOTE #2** Upgrades through the London upgrades have been announced and are available at https://github.com/Plutum-Developments/info/blob/main/timeline.md.

 ## Major upgrades/launches
-1. Nairobi
+*1. Nairobi
 2. Istanbul
-3. Sydney
+*3. Sydney
 4. Seattle
-5. Shanghai
+*5. Shanghai
 6. London
 7. Buenos Aires
 8. Caracas